Faux Diversity in Recruiting

 The couple dated at Princeton, but had met a few years earlier, in 2007, in North Haven, Me., when Ms. du Pont offered a ride to Mr. Sutherland and a friend, whom Ms. du Pont knew.
 The two men had just moored their sailboat and were preparing for a long row back to the dock, whereas she was piloting her family’s motorized tender.
 They took the ride.

 One gets the sense that these people aren’t like us.
 Most of us don’t meet our future spouses while mooring our sailboats.
-That sort of thing is for the sort of people who get their weddings announced in the New York Times.2
+That sort of thing is for the sort of people who get their weddings announced in the New York Times. ((I apologize if you do happen to be that sort.
+Welcome!))

-It’s not a wedding announcement, but I suspect people had the same reaction when they read this sponsored content in Business Insider about a beautiful “HSBC exec” and her charmed lifestyle, complete with meditation, catching up with friends and family across Europe, Asia, and the US given her galavanting adventures in finance, tennis, and a brick-laid walk to work where she arrives “around 9” just before her hour-and-a-half lunch overlooking the San Francisco bay bridge.3
+It’s not a wedding announcement, but I suspect people had the same reaction when they read this sponsored content in Business Insider about a beautiful “HSBC exec” and her charmed lifestyle, complete with meditation, catching up with friends and family across Europe, Asia, and the US given her galavanting adventures in finance, tennis, and a brick-laid walk to work where she arrives “around 9” just before her hour-and-a-half lunch overlooking the San Francisco bay bridge. ((Business Insider doesn’t list it as sponsored content, but come on.
+It is.))

 That’s before she heads “back to work”, which looks like this and involves “[celebrating and promoting] 10 inspiring women in the financial technology space.”